falis64/VM-Den-environments/README.md

 18) You're now ready to go into your app, simply type ```http://192.168.20.100:3000/``` into the browser and you should see this:

 <img width="395" alt="image" src="https://user-images.githubusercontent.com/129381619/232796117-13c107aa-a043-4b7f-a072-73191740c697.png">

-# What makes a good dev environment?

-# 4 pillars of DevOps?